mindcat/zbf/README.md

 speed (int -1->10,000): if -1, prompts for # of clock cycles it should run. if 0, runs at full speed (no sleeping). if 1-10,000, sleeps for a portion after each operation as to match the cycle clock of the int in hz (actual operations are negligible). cell size (8, 16, 32, 64, 128 bit, default 8 bit): cell size in bits array size (int, default 30k): size of cell array
+wraparound: does < from index 0 do nothing or go to index n?

 # compiler behavior